 The center also functions as a reception area for distinguished guests of the Adventist world church.
 The dramatic lighting, hardwood floors and colorful exhibits provide a backdrop for meeting leaders of government, religion and the community who are often invited to interact with the president and other leaders of the Seventh-day Adventist community.

-The General Conference building is open to the general public for one daily tour at 9 a.m., Monday through Thursday.
+The General Conference building is open to the general public for a daily tour at 9 a.m., Monday through Thursday.
 The free 45-minute building tour explains the current activities of the church headquarters and several of its organizations, as well as artifacts and exhibits throughout the building.

-Tours of the Ellen White Estate are available on the half hour, Monday through Thursday.
 White Estate tours feature original historic documents and memorabilia from one of the church founders.